Francisco Franco: Rif War and advancement through the ranks

-Francisco followed his father into the Navy, but as a result of the Spanish–American War the country lost much of its navy as well as most of its colonies.
+Francisco would have followed his father into the Navy, but as a result of the Spanish–American War the country lost much of its navy as well as most of its colonies.
 Not needing any more officers, the Naval Academy admitted no new entrants from 1906 to 1913.
 To his father's chagrin, Francisco decided to try the Spanish Army.
 In 1907, he entered the Infantry Academy in Toledo.
 At the age of fourteen, Franco was one of the youngest members of his class, with most boys being between sixteen and eighteen.
 He was short and was bullied for his small size.
 His grades were average; though his good memory meant he seldom struggled academically, his small stature was a hindrance in physical tests.
 He graduated in July 1910 as a second lieutenant, standing 251st out of 312 cadets in his class, though this might have had less to do with his grades than with his small size and young age.
 Stanley Payne observes that by the time civil war began, Franco had already become a major general and would soon be a generalissimo, while none of his higher-ranking fellow cadets had managed to get beyond the rank of lieutenant-colonel.
 Franco was promoted to the rank of first lieutenant in June 1912 at age 19.
 Two years later, he obtained a commission to Morocco.
 Spanish efforts to occupy the new African protectorate provoked the Second Melillan campaign in 1909 against native Moroccans, the first of several Riffian rebellions.
 Their tactics resulted in heavy losses among Spanish military officers, and also provided an opportunity to earn promotion through merit on the battlefield.
 It was said that officers would receive either la caja o la faja (a coffin or a general's sash).
 Franco quickly gained a reputation as an effective officer.
 In 1913, Franco transferred into the newly formed regulares: Moroccan colonial troops with Spanish officers, who acted as elite shock troops.
-In 1916, aged 23 with the rank of captain, Franco was shot in the abdomen by guerilla gunfire during an assault on Moroccan positions at El Biutz, in the hills near Ceuta; this was the only time he was wounded in ten years of fighting.
+In 1916, aged 23 with the rank of captain, Franco was shot in the abdomen by guerrilla gunfire during an assault on Moroccan positions at El Biutz, in the hills near Ceuta; this was the only time he was wounded in ten years of fighting.
 The wound was serious, and he was not expected to live.
-His recovery was seen by his Moroccan troops as a spiritual event – they believed Franco to be blessed with baraka, or protected by God.
+His recovery was seen by his Moroccan troops as a spiritual event – they believed Franco to be blessed with baraka or protected by God.
 He was recommended for promotion to major and to receive Spain's highest honour for gallantry, the coveted Cruz Laureada de San Fernando.
 Both proposals were denied, with the 23-year-old Franco's young age being given as the reason for denial.
 Franco appealed the decision to the king, who reversed it.
 Franco also received the Cross of Maria Cristina, First Class.